 Courses offered in the field of International Macroeconomics and Finance

-Bachelor Seminar on "The Economics of Climate Change"
+E332 Bachelor Thesis Seminar on "The Economics of Climate Change"

 We supervise Master theses related to ongoing work at the chair.
 Topics may be of empirical or theoretical nature and include